xwiki-contrib/sandbox/xwiki-authentication-puma/README.txt

 * wp.portletservices.api.standard.jar
 * wp.pe.api.standard.jar

+Put them in the /lib folder and that's all you can build with maven (mvn package).

 = Configuration (in xwiki.cfg file) =

 #-# Retrieve the following fields from PUMA and store them in the XWiki user object (puma-attribute=xwiki-attribute)